-Health → Air quality may deteriorate in East Ayrshire, having a significant impact on the health of its residents.
-Sporadic and periphery development may limit or restrict access to open/green spaces and active travel opportunities.
+Health \rightarrow Air quality may deteriorate in East Ayrshire, having a significant impact on the health of its residents.
+Sporadic and unplanned development may limit or restrict access to open/green spaces and active travel opportunities.
 A lack of high quality design could lead to the creation of poor quality places and have a detrimental impact on health and population.

-Population → The population of East Ayrshire may decrease, with rural settlements becoming increasingly depopulated, while the wider rural landscape becomes increasing populated in a sporadic manner.
-Alternatively, the population in high-demand areas such as Stewarton, Dunlop and Kilmaurs may increase in an unsustainable manner, where there are significant capacity issues.
-It is less likely that residential development will take place in the south of East Ayrshire, if additional sites are not allocated to direct development.
+Population \rightarrow The population of East Ayrshire may decrease, with rural locations becoming increasingly depopulated.
+Alternatively, the population in high-demand areas such as Stewarton, Dunlop and Kilmarnock may increase in an unsustainable manner.